-With a population of 92,451, Greenville is the 10th largest in North Carolina.
-Strategically located off the east coast, Greenville offers convenient access to rail, air, ports and roads.
+With a population of 93,137, Greenville is the 10th largest city in North Carolina.
+Strategically located off the east coast, Greenville offers convenient access to rail, air, ports and roads and is widely recognized as the cultural, educational, economic, and medical hub of eastern North Carolina.
 The community manages its own utilities through Greenville Utilities Commission (GUC), which provides quality water, sewer, gas and power to residents and businesses and alike.
 The City of Greenville is ranked in the top ten of the nation's "Best Small Places For Business and Careers" by Forbes Magazine.

 Our excellent affordability, geographic location, and natural resources, combined with out cultural, economic, educational, and medical amenities make Greenville-Pitt County a preferred destination for business and leisure travelers, and a wonderful place to live, work and play!

 Another asset to the Greenville education community is Pitt Community College.
 With a main campus in Winterville and a satellite campus in Greenville, PCC offers technical skill training, a two-year college transfer degree, a two-year technical degree, a one-year vocation program, a short-term certificate program, and a continuing education program.
-PCC had a 2016-2017 enrollment of more than 23,000 students.
+PCC has a total enrollment of more than 23,000 students.

+Located in Greenville, Vidant Medical Center is the heart of the Vidant Health System.
+Vidant Medical Center serves as the teaching hospital for the Brody School of Medicine at East Carolina University and is a tertiary care referral center.
 Vidant Health is one of the largest health systems in North Carolina.
-It consists of eight (8) hospitals serving 29 counties and 1.4 million people in eastern North Carolina and provides comprehensive, leading-edge services that cover every aspect of health care.
+Vidant's system of care includes 1,708 beds across (9) hospitals, serving 29 counties and 1.4 million people.
 Vidant Health (12,224 employees) includes Vidant Medical Center, community hospitals, physician practices and partners that join in improving the health and well-being of eastern North Carolina.

 The East Carolina Heart Institute is the first in North Carolina devoted exclusively to education, research, treatment, and prevention of cardiovascular diseases.
 The institution is associated with Vidant Medical Center and East Carolina University.
 The primary facilities that make up the Heart Institute are located on the campuses of Vidant Medical Center and ECU's Brody School of Medicine.